 Prerequisite courses must be earned at an institutionally accredited (or internationally recognized as equivalent) institution.
-At least 4 of the 7 prerequisite courses must be completed by the application deadline.
+At least 4 of the 6 prerequisite courses must be completed by the application deadline.
 Three of the completed courses must be lab science courses.
-Applicants with all prerequisite courses completed by the application deadline will be more competitive.
 All prerequisite courses must be completed by the start of the program.

-Pathophysiology must be taken within the past 5 years.
-There is not a requirement for how recently the other prerequisite courses were completed, however, students will be held accountable for the content.
+There is no requirement for how recently a prerequisite course was completed, however, students will be held accountable for the content.
 The nursing curriculum builds upon the prerequisite courses and requirements.
 Applicants may want to consider retaking one or more prerequisite courses, especially the science courses, to refresh knowledge and comprehension.